Urban decay: Italy

-In Italy, one of the most well-known case of urban decay is represented by the Vele di Scampia, a large public housing estate built between 1962 and 1975 in the Scampia neighborhood of Naples.
-The idea behind the project was to provide a huge urban housing project, where hundreds of families could socialize and create a community.
-The design included a public transportation rail station, and a large park area between the two buildings.
-The planners wanted to create a small city model with large parks, playing fields, and other facilities.
+In Italy, a well-known case of urban decay is represented by the Vele di Scampia, a large public housing estate built between 1962 and 1975 in the Scampia neighborhood of Naples.
+The idea behind the project was to provide an urban housing project, where hundreds of families could socialize and create a community.
+The design included a public transportation rail station, and a park area between the two buildings.
+The planners wanted to create a small city model with parks, playing fields, and other facilities.

 However, various events, starting with the 1980 earthquake in Irpinia, led to urban decay inside this project and in the surrounding areas.
 Many families left homeless by the earthquake squatted inside the Vele.
-The lack of police presence, led to a rise in Camorra drug trade, as well as other gang and illicit activity.
+The lack of police presence led to a rise in Camorra drug trade, as well as other gang and illicit activity.

 South Africa

 In South Africa, the most prominent urban decay case is Hillbrow, an inner-city neighborhood of Johannesburg which was formerly affluent.
 At the end of apartheid in 1994, many middle-class white residents moved out and were replaced by mainly low-income workers and unemployed people, including many refugees and undocumented immigrants from neighboring countries.
-Many businesses that operated in the area followed their customers to the suburbs, and some apartment buildings were "hi-jacked" by gangs who collected rentals from residents but failed to pay the utility bills, leading to termination of municipal services and a refusal by the legal owners to invest in maintenance or cleaning.
-Occupied today by low-income residents and immigrants and being heavily over-crowded; the proliferation of crime, drugs, illegal businesses, and decay of properties have become prevalent.
+Many businesses that operated in the area followed their customers to the suburbs, and some apartment buildings were "hijacked" by gangs who collected rentals from residents but failed to pay the utility bills, leading to termination of municipal services and a refusal by the legal owners to invest in maintenance or cleaning.
+Occupied today by low-income residents and immigrants and being overcrowded, the proliferation of crime, drugs, illegal businesses, and decay of properties have become prevalent.